captbaritone/jordaneldredge.com/_posts/2013-12-10-the-two-characters-that-were-destroying-our-codeigniter-sessions.md

 A [CodeIgniter] project I was working on for work had a strange bug where users were getting mysteriously logged out.
-After hours of debugging I was able to narrow it down to it's minimal reproduceable form:
+After hours of debugging I was able to narrow it down to its minimal reproduceable form:

 ~~~php
 $this->session->set_userdata('example_session_value', array('\/'));